Alpha Academy

-Alpha Academy are a professional wrestling tag team composed of Chad Gable and Otis.
-The team is currently performing in WWE on the Raw brand, where they are former one-time Raw Tag Team Champions.
-The pair are longtime best friends in real life, with their friendship dating back to 2011, where they trained for the Olympics together in Colorado Springs.
+Alpha Academy is a professional wrestling stable performing in WWE on the Raw brand composed of Otis, Maxxine Dupri, and Akira Tozawa.
+Otis and Chad Gable are former one-time WWE Raw Tag Team Champions.

+Formed as a tag team, Gable and Otis are longtime best friends in real life, with their friendship dating back to 2011, where they trained for the Olympic Games together in Colorado Springs.
 The two are now neighbors on the same street.

 History

+Formation and Raw Tag Team Champions (2020–2023)

-On November 13, 2020 episode of SmackDown, Chad Gable opened the "Alpha Academy" (a nod to his former tag team of American Alpha with Jason Jordan) and attempted to recruit Otis as his client.
+On November 13, 2020 episode of SmackDown, Chad Gable opened the "Alpha Academy" (a nod to his former tag team of American Alpha with Jason Jordan) and recruited Otis as his client.
 The team made their debut on the December 11 episode of SmackDown in a defeat to the team of Cesaro and Shinsuke Nakamura.
 At TLC: Tables, Ladders and Chairs, Gable and Otis teamed with Big E and Daniel Bryan to defeat Cesaro, Nakamura, King Corbin, and Intercontinental Champion Sami Zayn in an eight-man tag team match.
 On the February 19, 2021 episode of SmackDown, Gable ordered Otis to attack Rey Mysterio after their tag team match, thus turning them into heels.

-As part of the 2021 Draft in October, now known as Alpha Academy, both Gable and Otis were drafted to the Raw brand.
-On the January 10, 2022 episode of Raw, Alpha Academy defeated RK-Bro (Randy Orton and Riddle) to win the WWE Raw Tag Team Championship.
-They would both enter in the Royal Rumble match, but they failed to win the match.
+As part of the 2021 Draft in October, Alpha Academy were drafted to the Raw brand.
+On the January 10, 2022 episode of Raw, Alpha Academy defeated RK-Bro (Randy Orton and Riddle) to win the Raw Tag Team Championship.
+They would both enter in the Royal Rumble match but failed to win.
 On the March 7 episode of Raw, Alpha Academy dropped the titles back to RK-Bro, ending their reign at 55 days.
 On Day 2 of WrestleMania 38 on April 3, Alpha Academy failed to regain the titles from RK-Bro in a triple-threat match also involving the Street Profits (Angelo Dawkins and Montez Ford).